UcheRcc/ST10439678-WEDE5020-POE/README.md

-Perfect—here’s your updated README.md that keeps your original structure, acknowledges Part 1, and adds Part 2 (CSS & responsive) requirements.
-Copy-paste this over the old README.

-⸻

 # ST10439678 — WEDE5020 — PoE (Part 1 & Part 2)
 CloudTech — a fictional SA retailer for curated premium gadgets.